Citillan/Project-Igloo/README.md

-# Igloo-linux
+# Project Igloo
-My attempt and journey to make a icy Linux distro with full support for the Inuit Language and focus on minimal design and weightlessness
+My attempt and journey to make either an icy/arctic themed Linux Distro or android ROM with full support for the Inuit Language and focus on minimal design, opens source applications, and weightlessness